 Here are my top 5 ways to help you begin the transition onto a much healthier and flavoursome plant based diet:

-1 - Substitute Foods
+1 - Substitute for healthy foods

 Make it easy for yourself and look for vegan food substitutes or alternatives.
 A great example would be instead of eating sweets or unhealthy snacks, try medjool dates.
 Medjool dates I think are best dates and they're chewy and caramel-like.
 Go further and put peanut butter inside the dates and you'll get an awesome, energetic snack!
 Lets not forget that dates are packed with potassium, like a banana.